 Examples of adhesive bonded floors: Natural stones (Marble, Granite, Slate, Sand stone), Cast material (cement blocks, mosaic tiles, IPS, Ironite) synthetic tiles (PVC, linoleum, Glass fiber), Ceramic tiles (bricks, terracotta, baked clay, glazed, porcelain, highly vitrified) and films, foils.

-CAST ON SITU FLOOR SYSTEMS
+4-CAST IN SITU FLOOR SYSTEMS

-Cast on situ or site systems are laid on the site as a coating.
+Cast in situ or site systems are laid on the site as a coating.
 The coatings are thin films, viscous mass or spread of substantial mass.
 These flooring systems provide a joint-less and uniform quality surface.
 The major advantage is that there are no visual or application joints, except formed due to fast setting or drying of applied material.
 The non existence of Structural joints creates one homogeneous surface.
 Such systems are usually designed to develop a bond with the substrate as the surface is formed by processes such as curing, evaporative drying, cooling, oxidation, calcification, chemical bonding, polymerization, heat, radiation and moisture induced changes.
 The bonding with the substrate reinforces it.

 |Concrete cast floor|